sangngo552004/sangngo552004/README.md

 ### 🧩 What I'm Learning

-- **Languages:** Python 🐍 (for LeetCode & problem solving), Java ☕ (Spring Boot), JavaScript / TypeScript ⚡ (Node.js, React), Go 🐹 (currently building a TodoList project)
+- **Languages:** Python 🐍 (for LeetCode & problem solving), Java ☕ (Spring Boot), JavaScript / TypeScript ⚡ (Node.js, React), Go 🐹
-- **Frameworks:** Spring Boot, Express.js, React, Gin
+- **Backend Frameworks:** Spring Boot, Express.js, Gin
+- **Frontend Frameworks:** React
 - **Databases:** MySQL, MongoDB
+- **Cloud:** AWS
-- **Currently Exploring:** DevOps, AWS Cloud ☁️, and Network Security (Cisco, GNS3)
+- **Currently Exploring:** DevOps, GenAI
-- **Also Curious About:** LLMs, MCP, RAG, and the new wave of AI tech 🤖

 ---

 ### 🧠 My Journey So Far

-I mainly focus on **backend development**, building REST APIs and experimenting with different architectures.
-Recently, I’ve been diving into **DevOps** and **Cloud**, learning how to deploy and automate stuff.
-I also study **networking and security** to understand how everything connects under the hood.

-Even though I’m learning many things at once (and not a master of any yet 😅),
-I truly love the process — one step at a time, one bug at a time.

----

-### 🎯 What I Do in My Free Time

-- Practicing **LeetCode** problems
-- Studying **System Design** & **Low-Level Design** concepts
-- Exploring new tools or frameworks just for fun
-- Watching tech talks or reading about AI trends
+I started my journey with Java backend development, drawn to the discipline and structure it offers.
+Over time, I’ve explored other backend frameworks like Express and Gin to broaden my skill set and future career opportunities.

+While some may call this “learning too many things at once,” I see it differently — I’m still young, and I believe it’s the perfect time to experiment, explore, and discover what truly resonates with me.
+This mindset has led me to dive into Cloud technologies, especially AWS, which in turn opened doors to DevOps, GenAI, and other adjacent fields.

+Even if I may not end up working directly in DevOps, GenAI, or Cloud, every step of learning feels meaningful.
+It helps me connect knowledge across domains and collaborate with a wider community — and I genuinely enjoy the process, one discovery at a time.

 ---
 ### 💬 My Motto

 > “It’s okay to learn slowly — what matters is you keep moving forward.”